Self-Publishing Cookbooks: Interview with Marcy Goldman

 You’re a cookbook author, and that means that self-publishing is probably more complicated for you than for a genre-fiction author, right?
 What is it that currently stops more food writers to self-publish?

 First of all, colour cookbooks are what the readers expect, but producing a print-on-demand model for a colour cookbook is far more expensive in terms of production.
 You have to make the food for photo-shoots, hire photographers (unless you’re photographing it yourself), all of which requires more time and money than typical book design and formatting.
 You have to make a decision between a black and white cookbook — which is affordable but lacks sales appeal — or do what I did for my last book and opt for a colour eBook.

-So I think the element of colour and the formatting is the largest extra issue authors face when self-publishing a cookbook.
+So I think the element of colour, especially on the cover, and the formatting is the largest extra issue authors face when self-publishing a cookbook.
 They are also competing with celebrity chefs, but on the other hand, that is the case with all genres where there are great brand franchises (e.g. Stephen King or James Patterson).